A business case from The Fresh Produce Centre

 ‘It was the first time we organised such an event, where students had to work out an assignment from one of the companies of our network.
 But it turned out to be a great success.
 The students really listened to us, asked the right questions to get a better understanding of the needs underlying the research question.
 They worked independently on a solutions and were able to explain us their findings.
 It was a first time for me to work on such a challenge with students, but I want continue doing this.’

-Iris Hameleers (MSc student industrial ecology Leiden/Delft)
+For Iris Hameleers (MSc student industrial ecology Leiden/Delft), the challenge was an valuable experience:

 'This specific case concerning crop protection agents gave me a new perspective on the whole agricultural sector.
 It also provided me with hands-on experience concerning problem formulation and solution creation in a company setting.
 It was an interesting and interactive day, which was really enjoyable!’